bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

 0.4.0: Now polls possible, because all submited results are avaiable.
   New settings: showOwnAnswers, showAllAnswers, templateLayout...

 0.5.0: Now for TYPO3 8 and 9.
 Backend module added.
+Charts added.
   Deletion-task changed: delete-flag and real deletion now possible.
   Lazy loading removed, because delete cascade does not work with lazy loading.
   New settings: showPageNo and showQuestionNo.